 Acting Principal Clarinet and E-flat Clarinet

 Gregory T. Williams joined the Minnesota Orchestra in 2006 as associate principal clarinet and E-flat clarinet, and he made his first solo appearances with the ensemble in 2007, performing Debussy’s Première rapsodie.
 In March 2014 he was named acting principal clarinet.
-At Orchestra chamber concerts he has played Mozart’s Piano Quintet, Messiaen’s Quartet for the End of Time and the Schoenberg Wind Quintet; in May 2012 he played Villa-Lobos’ Trio for Oboe, Clarinet and Bassoon on the Orchestra’s Chamber Music at MacPhail series.
+At Sommerfest 2014 he played two chamber works: Mozart's Gran Partita Serenade and Rossini’s Quartet in F major for Flute, Clarinet, Bassoon and Horn.
+In prior seasons he has appeared on the Orchestra’s chamber series in performances of Mozart’s Piano Quintet, Messiaen’s Quartet for the End of Time, the Schoenberg Wind Quintet, and Villa-Lobos’ Trio for Oboe, Clarinet and Bassoon.

 Before arriving in Minnesota, Williams served as principal clarinet with the Kansas City Symphony for three of his four years there.
 He held the principal chair in the Colorado Music Festival Orchestra during the summers of 2005 and 2006 and has also performed with the Cincinnati Symphony and the Aspen Festival Orchestra, in the latter as second and E-flat clarinet fellow, from 1998 to 2000.

 In 1999 Williams graduated from the University of Missouri-Columbia, where he studied with Paul Garritson and Edward Dolbashian while earning a bachelor of music degree in clarinet performance.
 He received a master’s degree from the University of Toronto, where he was a student of Joaquin Valdepenas, and has pursued doctoral studies at the University of Cincinnati College-Conservatory of Music with Richard Hawley.